6 Natural Regions of Colombia: Discover their Secrets and Culture

 Norte de Santander (Cucuta)

 The department sits in the northeast of the country and borders Venezuela.
 The warm weather, good food (rich in beef and lamb meat), and a reputation of people with strong personalities are typical of this region.
 Playa de Belen has been deemed the most beautiful town in the area, 200 km away from Cucuta.
-The Sisavita natural park is worth seeing.
+The Sisavita Natural Park is worth seeing.

 Santander (Bucaramanga)

-This region in the north of Colombia has a totally different vibe.
+Santander has a totally different vibe.
 Parque Nacional del Chicamocha offers spectacular views of a canyon only comparable to the Grand Canyon in the U.S. Adventurers can practice extreme sports in San Gil.
 The food is varied, tasty, and abundant.

 Tolima (Ibague)

-Huila (NEIVA)
+Huila (Neiva)

 Huila is a sparsely populated department whose capital is Neiva.
 Visitors coming to the city are just stopping by to reach the photogenic Tatacoa desert or the mysterious archaeological sites of San Agustin and Tierradentro.
 You will also find the interesting and little-known Cueva de Los Guácharos national park.